shadye/react-navigation-native-base/README.md

 ### Component tree

-The React component tree looks roughly like:
+The resulting React component tree looks roughly like:
 ```
 <Animated.View>     // Animated container for entire header
   <Header>          // Visible NativeBase header, think of it as the "background"